opendenton/City-of-Denton-Datasets/README.md

 * `xls`: data are in some Excel version format
 * `text`: data are provided in an ASCII text format
 * `needsupdate`: for time series data, are there missing years (especially the most recent years)?
+* `unclearvariables`: Even if the column headers are in English, if they are imprecise or uncertain, this tag applies